 As we mentioned, the file will be saved to your VOD library once you stop the recording.

 Want to try our platform before you commit?
-Take advantage of our 30-day risk-free trial.
+Take advantage of our 14-day risk-free trial.
 Test all of our streaming features with no strings attached.

 Create an account to activate your free trial today.
-No credit card or binding contracts required.
+No credit card or binding contracts are required.

-For regular tips for live streaming, exclusive offers, join our LinkedIn group.
+For regular live streaming tips and exclusive offers, join our LinkedIn group.